Want to Finish Your Book, or Blog Regularly?

 Add Your Own Custom Touches

-What will make it work for you?
+What will make your writing or painting ritual work for you?

 Into crystals?
 You may want to have a beautiful blue throat-chakra supporting crystal like an aqua aura on your writing altar to help you express yourself clearly.